Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **A. Yes** ✅

-### Question-111
+### Question-35

 You plan to create in Azure DevOps.
 Multiple developers will work on the project.

-The developers will work offline frequently and will require access to the full project history while they are offline.
+**The developers will work offline frequently and will require access to the full project history while they are offline.**

 Which version control solution should you use?